gafink01/Developer-Protfolio-Gateway/README.md

 **Description**

-UTIL2000 is a COBOL utility billing program that calculates electric bills for multiple customers using a tiered pricing system.
-It applies different rates depending on power usage and adds a fixed service fee to generate a final total bill.
+UTIL2000 is a program that applies different rates depending on power usage and adds a fixed service fee to generate a final total bill.

 **Key Concepts:**
 Tiered rate calculations | Conditional logic | Arithmetic operations | Data movement | Formatted output